isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-31-post-Snake Plant.md

 <section>
   <h4>Common problems &amp; solutions:</h4>
-		<p>This plant is relatively resistant to pests and disease if kept healthy.
-Occasionally, mealy bugs or spider mites may bother this plant.
-A good thorough wash of the plant and a treatment of horticultural oils like neem oil and white summer oil would be sufficient to remove pests.
-In the event of root mealybugs infestation, wash the plant roots with a strong current to dislodge pests and repot in fresh soil, or consider removing the whole plant to prevent the spread of the pest to other plants.</p>
+		<p>This plant is relatively resistant to pests and disease if kept healthy.</p>
+		<p>Aphids, mealy bugs, and spider mites often infest the plant if it is sickly or overgrown.
+Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests.
+Regularly prune the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like root rot, lack of sunlight, and nutrient deficiencies.</p>
 	<br>
 </section>